jameswilmiller/jameswilmiller/README.md

 **Stack:** C#

 **Built:**
+- Deterministic lockstep multiplayer on a fixed tick, using integer-only position and damage maths so two clients advance identical state with no authoritative server
+- Targeting system with separate aggro and attack ranges, air/ground layer rules, target persistence between ticks, and stable tie-breaking by unit ID
+- A* pathfinding over rectangular unit footprints rather than point positions, so large units path and collide correctly
+- Unit and spell behaviours composed from a small set of reusable behaviour types instead of hardcoding each card
+- Custom terminal renderer: full frame composed into a buffer and written in a single pass to avoid flicker, with non-blocking input polling so the simulation never stalls on a keypress
+- backend built with no rendering or I/O dependencies, so the whole game can be run headless in tests or migrated to a different frontend in future

 ## Open Source
 - [microsoft/vscode-pull-request-github #8840](https://github.com/microsoft/vscode-pull-request-github/pull/8840) — added a feature to easily compare commit SHAs in the commit tree, still awaiting review (first open source contribution!)